ormsolutions/NORMA/README.txt

 After getting a new drop, we recommend you use 'Build /t:Rebuild' (or BuildVS2008 /t:Rebuild) to update your files.

 You can build the VS2005 pieces using a VS2008 SDK installation (plus a handful of files) by defining the TargetVisualStudioVersion=v8.0 environment variable before running a *VS2008 batch file.
 The exact details of this approach are still being worked out, but you should only need to do this if you are building installation packages.

+Notes on building and debugging with VS2010:
+The general directions are the same as for the VS2008 approach (open a Visual Studio 2010 Command Prompt, navigate to the NORMA directory, set TargetVisualStudioVersion=v10.0, and use the *VS2010* solutions and batch files).